What is formal writing?

 So the question is this – if writing a letter is easy, what is the difference between a Band 8 and a Band 5 (or anything in between)?

-The difference, my friends, is in the TONE.
+The difference is in the TONE.
 The TONE is the way you sound to the reader.
 The impression that you make on the reader.
 How the reader feels when they read your letter.
 How the reader responds to your letter.
 The effect that you have on the reader.

 This is what makes General Training Task 1 more difficult than it looks and also what so many people get wrong.